 Today, women face a host of barriers to building wealth.
 They are less likely to have access to employer-based retirement and health benefits or to have access to tax subsidies that incentivize savings and investment.
-They are more likely to be caring for children or elderly parents, which limits their capacity to work and save, and to be carrying high levels of student debt, which restricts their ability to build a nest egg for emergencies or to invest in homes or businesses.
+They are more likely to be caring for children or elderly parents, which limits their capacity to work and save, and to be carrying high levels of student debt, which restricts their ability to build a nest egg for emergencies or to invest in homes or businesses.6

 Until now, there has been no national forum for stakeholders to come together, discuss the causes and effects of the gap, and identify policy and practical solutions.

-The Closing the Women's Wealth Gap initiative is a national network of more than 400 advocates, organizers, researchers, practitioners, and funders working together to advance solutions.
-Heather McCulloch is founder and executive director.
-Founding partners include Angela Glover Blackwell of PolicyLink, author Mariko Chang, Elena Chavez Quezada of The San Francisco Foundation, Noreen Farrell of Equal Rights Advocates, Surina Khan of the Women's Foundation of California, and Kilolo Kijakazi of The Urban Institute.
-We're grateful to supporters, AARP, Bank of the West, California Wellness Foundation, Friedman Family Foundation, S&P Global Foundation, Silicon Valley Community Foundation, Walter and Elise Haas Fund, and JPMorgan Chase and Co. for supporting national meetings.
-Closing the Women's Wealth Gap is a project of Community Partners.
+The Closing the Women's Wealth Gap Initiative includes a national network of advocates, organizers, researchers, practitioners and funders working to advance solutions that build wealth for lowincome women, especially women of color.
+Heather McCulloch is founder and director.
+Founding partners/advisors include Angela Glover Blackwell of PolicyLink, author Mariko Chang, Elena Chavez Quezada of the Walter and Elise Haas Fund, Noreen Farrell of Equal Rights Advocates, Surina Khan of the Women's Foundation of California, and Kilolo Kijakazi of The Urban Institute.
+Funders include AARP, Bank of the West, Friedman Family Foundation, Silicon Valley Community Foundation and Walter and Elise Haas Fund.
+National meetings are supported by JPMorgan Chase & Co.
+Mission Economic Development Agency is fiscal sponsor.